Sustainability

 6 This expansion to the Tobacco exclusion was introduced in July 2024, and managers have been instructed to exit any existing holdings in companies appearing on the annual list provided by our third-party provider.

-For the purposes of the Investment Exclusions, direct investment means investment in Australian or International listed shares whereby Cbus or its custodian (on behalf of Cbus) directly owns the relevant shares (and as a result, we can directly control what shares are and are not held).
+For the purposes of the Investment Exclusions, direct investment means investment in Australian or International listed shares whereby Cbus Super or its custodian (on behalf of Cbus Super) directly owns the relevant shares (and as a result, we can directly control what shares are and are not held).

 For all other investments (including in the case of indirectly held Australian or International shares), we seek to apply equivalent investment exclusions where possible or relevant.
 This depends on the nature of the investment or the investment structure, for example:

-• Where Cbus does not directly own the underlying assets; and
+• Where Cbus Super does not directly own the underlying assets; and

 • Other indirect equity and debt investments, for example through exchange traded funds (ETFs) or derivatives.